microsoft/backfill/README.md

 Sometimes in a local build environment, it is useful to compare hashes to determine whether to execute the task without having to explicitly use a separate directory for the cache.
-While running an incremental task, the generated build artifacts are the caches themselves.

 One caveat, this is using output that the task produced and one could possibly modify the output on a local development environment.
 For this reason, this is